pgmoneta/pgmoneta/doc/manual/en/71-git.md

 ./clang-format.sh
 ```

-to format the source code
+to format the source code.
+Note, that clang-format 21+ is required.

 **Repeat**